CefasRepRes/agriforwards-summer-school-2022/README.md

 ## TODO Next

-- [ ] Michal to book Graham Finlayson.
+- [x] Michal to book Graham Finlayson.
+Only availability is 4th July.
 - [ ] Mavis, Kate and Richard to meet and allocate students to modules
 - [ ] Rob to figure out risk assessment to allow Cefas people to go boating on The Broads
 - [ ] Julie to confirm booking of Cefas facilities on Tuesday 5th July 2022